 Here are a few other guidelines to keep in mind when you craft your summary:

 - Keep your summary brief.
-6 lines or less should be sufficient.
+Six lines or less should be sufficient.

-- Tailor your summary to the job by highlighting transferable skills and relevant accomplishments.
+- Tailor your summary to the job you're interested in by highlighting transferable skills and relevant accomplishments.